adeojoemmanuel/getcoins/README.md

 ## License

 Bitpay Wallet is released under the MIT License.
 Please refer to the [LICENSE](https://github.com/bitpay/wallet/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.

+duplicate plugins to be removed

+CDVWKProcessPoolFact
+CDVWKWebViewEng
+CDVWKWebViewUIDele